KMC 21054

 CMG10005

-Photo from June 2021.
-EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations (though this ram isn’t genotyped himself).
+Photo from July 2021.
+EBVs from 2021 lamb crop EPWWT data and includes the new Genomics run calculations, and this ewe is genotyped herself.
 NSIP is currently not reporting the USA HAIR index, until it can be updated with the new Genomics calculations.
-This ram is register-able and weaned.
-He is late-born, so could breed a small number of ewes this fall (<20 if you want a short lambing window).
+This ewelamb is register-able, weaned, and ready to go to a new home today!
+She will be exposed to a ram starting 11/6/21.

 BWT WWT PWWT NLB NLW MBWT MWWT MAT$ HAIR